compuphase/ARM-disassembler/readme.md

 ## Usage

-The first step is to initiallize the library.
+The first step is to initialize the library.

     void disasm_init(ARMSTATE *state, int flags);

 The first parameter contains the state of the disassembly, and it is updated after each step.
 The decoded instructions are read from this variable too.
 The `flags` parameter contains options for decoding.

-* `DISASM_ADDRESS`  prefix the instruction address to the the result
+* `DISASM_ADDRESS`  prefix the instruction address to the result
 * `DISASM_INSTR`    prefix the binary encoding of the instruction to the result
 * `DISASM_COMMENT`  add comments with symbolic information, or the value in a different base, if applicable